 Many large international organisations already have a requirement to consider and provide transparency around their taxation affairs.
 We are seeing a shift away from not just being compliant and reporting information on their tax affairs / tax strategy, but to organisations seeking to demonstrate as to why an approach has been adopted and how this interlinks to their wider purpose and ESG strategy.

-In the short-term, there will be a tension between ESG and flexibility / profitability for many organisations over the coming months as they face inflation and other global challenges outside their control.
-However, successful organisations will be those that continue with their international ESG strategy, recognising that there is likely to be a lot of change in this area, and that some of it is likely to move at quite a pace driven by the media and campaigning by interested stakeholders.
+In the short-term, there will be a tension between ESG and flexibility/profitability for many organisations as they face global challenges outside their control.
+However, successful organisations will be those that continue with their international ESG strategy, recognising that there is likely to be a lot of change in this area and that some of it is likely to move at quite a pace, driven by the media and campaigned by interested stakeholders.

 For any further help and assistance for your organisation, please do contact Simon Crookston or your usual Crowe contact.